WUSTL-Biol4220/home/course_project.md

 ## Project approval

-**All projects must get approval from the instructor by Oct 27 2021.
-Students will upload a short 1/2-page document to their project repository that briefly summarizes the scope and goals of their approved project.** For Option 1 projects, the instructor must approve of the 2+ new pipeline features you plan to add and what dataset you plan to analyze.
+All projects **must get approval from the instructor by Oct 27 2021**.
+Students will upload a short 1/2-page document to their project repository that briefly summarizes the scope and goals of their approved project.

+For Option 1 projects, the instructor must approve of the 2+ new pipeline features you plan to add and what dataset you plan to analyze.

 For Option 2 projects, the instructor must approve the entire project, including the general pipeline that you plan to build and the dataset that you plan to analyze.

 ## Important dates